 The enclosure around a bathtub often gets more wear than the tub itself.
 It's not uncommon to be faced with major wall repair long before the tub is ready for replacement.
 This can a pretty difficult job if you have ceramic tile walls, and installing a new system of tub surround panels is usually an easier solution.

-- What are the measurements of your tub?
-Most tubs are 60 inches long, but how wide is it?
+Most tubs are 60 inches long, but how wide is your?
 Some tubs are 30 inches, some 32 inches, and on up from there.
 You will need to pick a surround kit that is the right measurements for the tub or one that is adjustable to your dimensions.
 Often, people replace the tub surround and install a new tub at the same time, but this is not necessary if you do some research and make sure the tub surround will fit your existing tub.

 Can you match the new tub surround to the color of the bathtub you already have?
 Most bathrooms have matching sink color, toilet color, and tub color so all of the fixtures have the same look and finish.
 Making sure that the new surround matches your existing tub will make it look like it was planned and ensure all of the fixtures go together.
 Mismatched fixtures will draw the eye, and it may serve to accentuate the age differences between the fixtures.